Walter Bosse Master Collection

 Vintage original masters by Walter Bosse and Herta Baller.
 Includes bronze sculptures and everyday objects used for casting which are about 20% larger than finished items cast from these masters.
 All have been sitting unused since the 1950s and came from the original collection of the Bosse/Baller company in Austria.

-Vintage original Walter Bosse and Herta Baller bronze sculptures and everyday objects.
+Vintage original Walter Bosse and Herta Baller large bronze sculptures and useful objects.
+Includes egg cups, ashtrays, dishes, corkscrews, pipe holders, candleholders, bottle openers, pretzel holders, toothpick holders and more.